Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 Diversification into various currency baskets is a way of protecting the value of your assets from problems in one financial jurisdiction.

-For Americans, this means spreading your wealth among multiple currencies—creating stores of value and investing in cash-flowing opportunities that bring in euros, pounds, francs, and other currencies.
+For Americans, this means spreading your wealth among multiple currencies—creating stores of value and investing in cash-flowing opportunities that bring in euros, pounds, francs, and so on.

 How To Achieve Currency Diversification Quickly